cnrd/SAT/README.md

 ## Presets tab:
 Predefined temperature settings for different scenarios or activities.

+## Advanced Tab
+*Thermal Comfort*: Uses as temperature sensor the Summer SImmer Index.
+The Summer Simmer Index refers to the perceived temperature based on the measured air temperature and relative humidity.

+ *Dynamic Minimum Setpoint (Experimental)*: The Boiler flow water temperature may exceed the Overshoot Protection Value during Low-Load Control in multiroom installations ( Some valves may be closed ).
+We developed a mechanishm that monitors the boiler return water temperature and changes accordingly the Control Setpoint that is sent to the boiler.
+See *Adjustment Factor for Return Temperature*.

+*Minimum Consumption*: The user can find this value at the boiler's manual.
+SAT uses this value in order to calculate the instant gas consumption.

+*Maximum Consumption*: The user can find this value at the boiler's manual.
+SAT uses this value in order to calculate the instant gas consumption.

+*Target Temperature Step*: SAT climate entity room setpoint step.

+*Maximum Relative Modulation*: The user is able to control the maximum relative modulation that the boiler will operate.

 # Terminology
 *Heating Curve Coefficient*: By adjusting the heating curve coefficient, you can balance the heating loss of your home with the energy generated from your boiler at a given setpoint based on the outside temperature.
 When this value is properly tuned, the room temperature should hover around the setpoint.